-With the steady influx of property investors seeking to stake their claim in the phoenix that is Detroit comes various investment property management challenges.
-Listed here are five common problems that new real estate entrepreneurs face when moving to sever the property rights of a delinquent property owner or tenant:
+With the steady influx of property investors seeking to stake their claim in the phoenix, that is Detroit, comes various investment property management challenges.
+Listed here are common problems that new real estate entrepreneurs face when moving to sever the property rights of a delinquent property owner or tenant.

-- The tenant / occupant won’t leave.
 Avoid “self-help”.
-Landlord “self-help” for locking out an occupant is, with rare exception, illegal and has serious financial and legal consequences.
+Landlord “self-help” for locking out an occupant is, with rare exceptions, illegal and has serious financial and legal consequences.
 The same is true for investors who seek to extinguish a mortgage or land contract.
-An eviction action is required when the former homeowner or even their tenant remains in the property after the foreclosure redemption expires.
+An eviction action is required when the former homeowner or even their tenant remains on the property after the foreclosure redemption expires.
 The mere fact that the redemption period has expired does NOT give the lender rights to enter the property.
 Shutting off utilities or changing door locks is considered “self-help” and can expose an investor to liability in actions of trespass, property damage, and even emotional distress.

-Solution: Legally sever the possessory interest by filing an action for eviction and secure a judgment and writ for eviction.
+Solution: file a legal action for eviction and secure a judgment and writ for eviction.
 I know of several cases where an investor is ready to close on the sale of their property, only to be sued by a former owner or tenant whose legal interest in the property had not been properly extinguished.

-- Former property owner or occupant files bankruptcy.
 Equally as serious as landlord “self-help” is when a creditor violates an automatic stay after the tenant or homeowner files bankruptcy.
-An automatic stay halts all collection activities and this includes eviction and foreclosure actions.
+An automatic stay halts collection activities including eviction and foreclosure actions.
 The “stay” has to be lifted by a federal court order.
 Creditors such as landlords and mortgagees who knowingly violate a bankruptcy stay face severe fines, sanctions, and attorney fees.
 They may even have to pay damages.

-Solution: Once notified of an occupant’s bankruptcy, stop any and all collection efforts until you have a signed order “lifting the stay”.
+Solution: once notified of an occupant’s bankruptcy, stop all collection efforts until you have a signed order “lifting the stay”.
 When in doubt, consult with legal counsel.

-- Failing to understand choices of rights and remedies.
-Investors, particularly those who purchase out-of-state properties, should know what type of property interest they hold and the legal rights that the interest affords.
+Investors, particularly those who purchase out-of-state properties, should know what type of property interest they hold and their legal rights.
 In Michigan, mortgage holders do not have a fee-simple interest in a property, only a lien interest.
-So when a former property owner abandons the collateral, an investor cannot legally sell the home until they foreclose out the homeowner’s interest or unless they obtain a Deed in Lieu of foreclosure.
+So when a former property owner abandons the collateral, an investor cannot legally sell the home until they foreclose out the homeowner’s interest or unless they obtain a Deed in Lieu of foreclosureb (DIL).

-- Property tax foreclosure.
 It is not uncommon for investors to run up against property tax foreclosure deadlines, as delinquent taxes are an inherent part of purchasing distressed properties.
-Until proper due diligence is performed, it makes little economic sense to initiate any legal actions for foreclosure, eviction or forfeiture if the property would only be lost to tax sale before an investor’s legal action is completed.
+Until proper due diligence is performed, it makes little economic sense to initiate any legal actions for foreclosure, eviction, or forfeiture if the property would only be lost to tax sale before an investor’s legal action is completed.

-Solution: Perform a title search and make arrangements to pay the taxes before initiating legal action.
+Solution: perform a title search and arrange to to pay the taxes before initiating legal action.

-- Deeds in lieu of foreclosure.
-A Deed in Lieu of Foreclosure (“DIL”) is a deed executed by the homeowner that satisfies a loan in default in exchange for the mortgage holder to forgo the foreclosure process.
+A Deed in Lieu of foreclosure (“DIL”) is a deed executed by the homeowner that satisfies a loan in default in exchange for the mortgage holder to forgo the foreclosure process.
 However, taking a DIL without performing a title search or without drafting the proper supporting documents, is rife with problems.